pablogonz12/realtime-object-tracking/README.md

 ## Project Overview
 This project implements a computer vision system for detecting and segmenting objects in videos and images.
 The system evaluates multiple state-of-the-art object detection and segmentation algorithms on the COCO dataset, analyzing their performance for validity, reliability, and objectivity.

+### Dataset Justification
+The COCO (Common Objects in Context) dataset was chosen as a representative dataset for this project due to its:
+- **Diversity**: Contains 80 common object categories covering a wide range of everyday scenarios
+- **Scale**: Includes over 200,000 labeled images with more than 1.5 million object instances
+- **Complexity**: Features objects in their natural contexts with varying scales, occlusions, and viewpoints
+- **Industry Standard**: Widely used benchmark in computer vision research, enabling direct comparison with state-of-the-art methods
+- **Transferability**: Performance on COCO generally translates well to real-world video applications, making it ideal for our object recognition task

 ### Key Features
 - Object detection and segmentation in videos
 - Performance evaluation of multiple models